djaus2/DNETCoreGPIO/DNETCoreGPIO/docs/README.md

 # DNETCoreGPIO

-A .NET Core app to run on the RPi.
-Works with both Raspian and Win10 IoT-Core unchanged.
+A .NET library then can be used directly with a .NET console app app to run on the RPi.
+Works with both Raspian (Debian).
-Exemplifies System.Devices.GPIO and Iot.Device.Bindings Nuget packages.
-Provided as Visual Studio 2022 project.
+Uses System.Devices.GPIO and Iot.Device.Bindings Nuget packages.

 ## Usage